patelpurvip/MissionMars-briefing/README.md

 4. a Mars Facts table
 5. Thumbnail images of Mars Hemispheres

 A link from the "Mars Hemispheres" heading will take you to a second page with larger images of each hemisphere, linked to the full online images.
-A link on the upper lefthand corner of the hemispheres page ("Mars Data Mainpage") will return you to the main scrape page.
+A link on the upper left-hand corner of the hemispheres page ("Mars Data Mainpage") will return you to the main scrape page.

 The following table lists the sources of information for each section of the scrape: